Why do we need a men’s shopping list? It’s because grocery shopping is still something that mainly women do.

 In our survey, when asked what is the hardest thing about grocery shopping, one shopper responded saying, “Choosing the right [item], because there’s too many and I don’t always know the difference between them.”

 Adding some details to each item will give you crucial information about what you should be buying.
-Indian IT specialist, Era Golwalkar, went viral after she shared the illustrated grocery list she made for her husband, choc full of precise details about the products she needed him to buy.
+Indian IT specialist, Era Golwalkar, went viral after she shared the illustrated grocery list she made for her husband, chock-full of precise details about the products she needed him to buy.

 Whilst you don’t need to go to such lengths as Golwalkar, it’s still a good idea to flesh out the details of certain items, especially if they’re particularly specific.
-This will also helps to save time at the supermarket as it means you want stand there trying to make decisions.
+This will also help to save time at the supermarket as it means you won’t stand there trying to make decisions.

 If someone else in the household does the shopping more regularly than you, you should definitely collaborate with them in creating your men’s shopping list.
 It’ll give you both the opportunity to: